 TaskInfo getRunningTaskInfosByUser(String userName);

 TaskInfo getFailedTaskInfosByUser(String userName);

 void stopTask(String taskID);

 String getHttpSessionID (String usID);

 void disconnect (String connInfoID);

-Logi JReport provides an HtmlAdaptor which allows all registered Logi JReport Server's MBeans to be viewed from web pages.
-This HtmlAdaptor is based on the default implementation of Sun's JMX tools, and can process a user's HTTP request and dispatch it to the MBeanServer Agent.
-Then respond to client-end web pages according to the MBeanServer's returned information.
+Logi Report provides an HtmlAdaptor, which enables all registered Server's MBeans to be viewed from web pages.
+This HtmlAdaptor is based on the default implementation of Sun's JMX tools.
+It can process a user's HTTP request and dispatch it to the MBeanServer Agent and respond to client-end web pages according to the MBeanServer's return information.

 The HtmlAdaptor is also instantiated as an MBean and registered into the MBeanServer Agent.
 Due to this, you can modify its listener port or other properties from the MBeanServer just like other MBeans.